babaktaremi/Clean-Architecture-Template/README.md

 It is very important and sensitive part of whole ASP NET Core configuration.
 If you don't be careful enough, you can mess up the whole project in a heartbeat.
 But you don't need to worry about any of it.
 I've done the most work for you!
 (Take a look at **CleanArc.Web.Plugins.Grpc** class library).

-For writting new plugins, All you need to do is to create a new "Class Library" and add **"CleanArc.Web.Plugins.Common"** project reference to it.
-There is an interface that **you have to implement** called `IPluginStartup`.
-Finally reference your new plugin in `CleanArc.Web.Api` and you are good to go!
 ## Final Words

 Personally I love this framework and use it in many of my personal projects and it hasn't let me down yet.
 I casually update this repo (whether it's a package update, code refactor or adding new features).
 So feel free to create issues or create pull requests.
 I will check them.